-A Not necessarily, by earning your Associates Degree, you have completed a lot of the requirements but not all of them.
-It is suggested that you speak to a transfer counselor at your community college about G.E.
-Certification prior to requesting your official transcripts.
-You will need to request GE certification; it is not automatically done when requesting official transcripts.
+A: Not necessary.
+By earning your Associates Degree, you have completed a lot of the requirements but not all of them.
+You will need to request GE certification from your college; it is not automatically done when requesting official transcripts.

 For Nursing students: You have the option of taking the GWE on campus or with a proctor in your area.
 If you opt to take the GWE with a proctor, refer to the Nursing forms web-link for instructions; you will need to submit an Examination Request/Proctor Agreement form prior to your respective deadline.